mpifr-vlbi/eht2023_difx_templating/README.md

 Although the scans were recorded on ALMA Mark6, they have no baselines, leading to issues under CASA.
 Thus the problematic ALMA-only scans are commented out in the DiFX correlation setup.

+The SMT 345G receiver is not sideband reparating, band 4 folds onto band 1, band 3 onto band 2.
+According to Slack posts in #smt_backend on 12 April 2023, there was also not enough IF power to effectively split the signal to all four R2DBEs.
+It might be that two Mark6 recorded "blank" noise and only the other two (which?)
+Mark6's have actual on sky signal data.

 # TODO

 Use v2d deltaClockAccel for LMT to improve on the non-linear residual fringe rates due to their drifting non-disciplined 10 MHz standard.